carlosdes80/reddit_scraper/README.md

 ## ☁️ Deploy on Streamlit Cloud

-1. Push this repo to GitHub
+1. Push this repo to GitHub (private recommended)
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Connect your GitHub repo and deploy it!